Our team of experts

 Dr. Fiorillo is also an adjunct associate professor at Southern Methodist University in the Roy M. Huffington Department of Earth Sciences.
 He chaired, co-chaired and served on the Education Committee of the Society of Vertebrate Paleontology from 1996-2004.
 His work in over a dozen units of the National Park Service has earned national recognition.
 He was named a Fellow of the Geological Society of America in 2008.
 Dr. Fiorillo has published over 100 scientific and popular papers.

-Ronald Tykoski, Ph.D., began his paleontological career as a child, collecting fossils of brachiopods and corals from nearby farm fields.
-During college at the University of Michigan-Ann Arbor, he met his wife while they were both working at the University of Michigan Museum of Paleontology.
-Dr. Tykoski then began graduate studies in geological sciences at the University of Texas at Austin, where he focused on determining details of the anatomy, growth patterns, and evolutionary relationships of early meat-eating dinosaurs (theropods) and their kin.
-He earned a master's degree in 1998 and a Ph.D. in geological sciences in 2005 before joining the Museum of Nature & Science as a fossil preparator that same year.
+Ronald S. Tykoski, Ph.D., started on his paleontological career as a child, collecting fossils of brachiopods and corals from nearby farm fields in this home state of Michigan.
+During college at the University of Michigan-Ann Arbor, he met his wife while they both worked as docents at the University of Michigan Museum of Natural History.
+He also worked in the University of Michigan Museum of Paleontology, where he first learned fossil preparation skills and methods.
+Dr. Tykoski began graduate studies in geological sciences at the University of Texas at Austin, where he focused on determining details of the anatomy, growth patterns, and evolutionary relationships of early meat-eating dinosaurs (theropods) and their kin.
+He earned a Master of Science degree in 1998 and a Ph.D. in 2005, before joining the Perot Museum of Nature and Science (at that time the Dallas Museum of Natural History) as the museum’s fossil preparator that same year.

-His work has generally focused upon supporting the research of Chief Curator Dr. Tony Fiorillo and his studies of high-latitude, Late Cretaceous dinosaur communities in Alaska.
+Dr. Tykoski’s recent work has mostly focused upon supporting the research of Chief Curator Dr. Tony Fiorillo and his studies of high-latitude, Late Cretaceous dinosaur communities in Alaska.
 “Some of the more spectacular projects I’ve overseen here have been the preparation of the skull of the ceratopsian dinosaur Pachyrhinosaurus perotorum from Alaska, the description and naming of North America’s oldest fossil bird Flexomornis howei from Grapevine, Texas, and the preparation of the Museum’s series of huge neck vertebrae of the giant sauropod dinosaur Alamosaurus sanjuanensis from Big Bend National Park.”

-While doing all of this, Dr. Tykoski continues his work on early theropod dinosaur relationships and evolution.
+While doing all of this, Dr. Tykoski continues his work on early theropod dinosaur relationships and evolution, and is a Research Associate at the Vertebrate Paleontology Laboratory of The University of Texas at Austin.
 “More importantly,” he adds, “my wife and I managed to find time to have two wonderful children who still find it cool that Dad gets to work on dinosaurs every day.”

 Mark J. Pospisil, Acting Curator of Minerals